vxsilis/wowgames/README.md

     npm run start

   to start the application .
-It will print on what port of localhost is currently running. *Main* runs on 3030 and the *3 games* on 8000.
+It will print on what port of localhost is currently running.

  For the  *main* folder, on **server.js** you have to connect to a database with a specific architecture for it to work properly.